Learn How to sew a Flirty Fall Skirt in all sizes with this super easy tutorial!

 Measure around waist at belly button (or where you started your measurement in step 1.)
 Cut a piece of elastic to the measurement minus 1.5 inches.
 The elastic will stretch out while sewing.

-Joint the edges of elastic with a wide tight zig zag stitch (Don’t overlap the edges, just join them- this will reduce bulkiness.)
+Join the edges of elastic with a wide tight zig-zag stitch (Don’t overlap the edges, just join them- this will reduce bulkiness.)

 Finish the top edge of the skirt with a zig zag or serged edge.

 Divide the elastic in to 8 even sections and mark on the elastic with your fabric marker.

 Divide the top of the skirt the same way.

 Pin the elastic and the skirt together at the marks.
 The elastic should be about 1/4 inch down from the edge.

 Attach the elastic using a wide zigzag set at the default stitch length.